Check Your NAT Type Instantly

 Firewall policies and security features

-Aggressive filtering can unintentionally block legitimate responses.
+Aggressive filtering can unintentionally block legitimate inbound traffic or responses.

 Identifying your NAT type is the first step in determining whether these factors are affecting your network.
 Read the CGNAT check guide